zusldev/ues-scraper/README.md

 **Author:** zusldev

+> **Disclaimer:** This project is for educational purposes only.
+Use at your own risk.
+The author is not responsible for any misuse, account bans, or legal issues arising from the usage of this script.
+Scraping may violate the terms of service of the target platform.

 ## Description

 Script that scrapes the UES Learning portal (ueslearning.ues.mx) and sends notifications to Telegram about new or changed assignments, events, and deadlines.